‘The American dream is real’: Once a desperate refugee, now a US Army general

 The new communist government instituted “re-education camps” and other repressive measures against political opponents and those who had collaborated with the Americans.

-Flora and two brothers fled the fallen capital, renamed Ho Chi Minh City, where they were at risk for military conscription.
+Flight to freedom Flora and two brothers fled the fallen capital, renamed Ho Chi Minh City, where they were at risk for military conscription.
 Hiding in the countryside for three years, he said, they survived on crops they planted and animals they hunted, including lizards and porcupines.

 The brothers were sometimes frightened and often hungry, but they were also free.